unrealapex/dotfiles/README.md

 ### 👨‍💻 Usage
 My dotfiles are managed using Git and GNU Stow.
-I use Git to manage version history and Stow to symlink everything to the directories my dotfiles need to be in.
-Most of my packages are installed using Apt, but for certain ones that are not up to date in Ubuntu and Debian repositories or more tedious to install, I use Homebrew.
-This GitHub repository has multiple branches, each for a separate *Nix system.
-Each branches README has the appropriate one liner to install that branch's config.
-This branch is for Debian.
+I use Git to manage version history and Stow to symlink the folders in this repository to their locations on system.
+Most of my packages are installed using Apt, but I also use Homebrew for certain packages not availible in the Debian package repositories, are easier to install via Homebrew, or if I need the latest version of said package.

 ### 💿 Install
 My dotfiles can be installed with this one liner: